PANWANG2014/miRACLe/README.md

 We also provide an [**R package**](https://github.com/PANWANG2014/miRACLe/tree/master/miRACLe/Sequence%20scores) of the algorithm for more skilled users.

 ---
 ### <a name="5">3.
-Reproduction of the miRACLe paper`s analyses</a><br>
+Benchmarking evaluations</a><br>
-1. The codes to reproduce these analyses in the paper are written in R.<br>
+1. The codes to reproduce the benchmarking evaluations are written in R.<br>
-2. Generally, all these [codes](https://github.com/PANWANG2014/miRACLe/tree/master/Source%20codes%20for%20analyses) are arranged into three parts as 'FUNCTIONS', 'INPUT DATA' and 'MAIN PROGRAM'.
+2. Generally, all these codes are arranged into three parts as 'FUNCTIONS', 'INPUT DATA' and 'MAIN PROGRAM'.
 The users need to download and fill in the relevant input files before implementing corresponding analyses.<br>
-3. Files required for the reproduction of the analyses can be broadly classified into three categories:<br>
+3. Files required for the reproduction of the evaluations can be broadly classified into three categories:<br>

 * Input sequence-based score files (seqScore)<br>